If you have small animals or small children, you’ll want to learn how to get rid of coyotes on your for good.

 With that said, I definitely recommend lights and sounds as coyote deterrents.

-You may not have to worry at all
+You may not have to worry at all about how to get rid of coyotes

 While many people believe that coyotes are dangerous and detrimental, I continue to believe they are only nuisances.
 They are cowards: Scared of their own shadow and tip toe around until you catch them.